visiperf/visisql/README.md

 */

+ts, err := visisql.NewTransactionService(db)

+cId, err := ts.Insert(into, values, returning)
+// company is not saved in database yet (see sql transaction for more informations)
+// if an error is occured, rollback is automatically applied to transaction

+err = ts.Commit() // all requests made with ts are executed now, Company 4 is now in database

 // cId -> 4 because `returning` params is set to `id`.
 You can set what you want, including `nil` if you don't need returned value.

-err = ts.Commit() // all requests made with ts are executed now, Company 4 is now in database
 ```

 ### Insert Multiple